johndpotts/learning-programming-journal/README.md

 - learning toolset/workflow at work
 - worked on linting, improving my code writing standards
 - worked with yarn

-## December Goals
-- [ ] Deep dive into dev tools & debugging
-- [ ] Deep dive into ES6
-- [ ] Deep dive into components & DRY code
-- [ ] Do some more data vis
-- [ ] Do more in sass
-- [ ] Become proficient with Adobe Target
-- [ ] Become comfortable with the workflow at my job
-- [ ] Learn some more react

 ### 11-30-17
 - learning toolset/workflow at work